- About Us

 In Vietnam according to World Bank, the proportion of the population living below the national poverty line (GSO-WB Poverty line) considerably dropped reaching 13.5 percent in 2014—down from close to 60 percent in 1993.
 More than 40 million people escaped poverty over the course of two decades.
 Now Vietnam is considered as middle income country but is still characterized by an important informal sector, which consists of 10 million of informal household businesses operating on the fringe of the economy.
 Despite its size, the informal sector suffers from a lack of interest from public authorities.
 In particular, informal household businesses, among which a large portion of itinerant street vendors, are facing difficulties, such as lack of access to technical and accounting training, capacity building, market, credit, legal and tax information.

-Up to date (2017), a total of 892 participants have benefited from this program.
+In 2017, a total of 892 participants have benefited from this program.

 The MSE program act as a “business school for street vendors working in the informal sector” and the objective is to accompany these entrepreneurs to structure their business and to reinforce their capacity to run their activities more effectively and sustainably, thus generating better income for them and their families; the ultimate goal of the program is to help them to move from a logic of survival to a more sustainable growth scheme.
 This way, they will get out of the precarious situation in which they have being for years.